 apple-events temporary exception entitlement.

-scripting-targets entitlement is the preferred way to request the ability to send Apple events to apps that provide scripting access groups.
-This entitlement is described in App Sandbox Entitlement Keys.
+scripting-targets entitlement is the preferred way to request the ability to send Apple events to apps that provide scripting access groups, as described in App Sandbox Entitlement Keys.

-This entitlement contains an array of strings, each of which should contain the bundle identifier of an app you want to send Apple events to, with all characters in the bundle identifier converted to lowercase.
-For example, to enable sending Apple events to iPhoto from your app, you would pass an array containing a single string whose value is
+apple-events temporary exception entitlement instead.
+This entitlement contains an array of strings, each of which should contain the bundle identifier of an app to which you want to send Apple events.
+For example, to enable sending Apple events to iPhoto from your app, you can pass an array containing a single string whose value is

 Audio Unit Hosting Temporary Exception